go101/immutable-value-proposal/README.md

 Some details about the `T:reader` notation need to be noted:
-1. `:reader` is not allowed to appear in type declarations, except it is used to specify function parameter and result roles.
+1. `:reader` is not allowed to appear in type declarations, except it shows up as function parameter and result roles.
    * For example, `type T []int:reader` is invalid, but `type T func (T:reader)` is valid.
    * And please note that, as long as one result of a function is a reader value,